PhaethonPsychis/web3worlds/readme.md

 # Future web3 worlds vision.
 ### To build the future, first, we must visualize it.
-This project proposes to the community and web3 ecosystem to participate in the creation of Future Web3 Worlds Vision through integrated storytelling and curation.
+This project proposes to the community and web3 ecosystem to participate in the creation of Future Web3 Worlds Vision through integrated storytelling and curation. <br> Each digital asset, serves as part of the storytelling process allowing fans to shape their own scenario for thr future and be a part of the story.<br>
 Web3 Worlds Vision is not science fiction.
-The scenario planning is built on top of a web3 rule system, anchored in the current state.
-Worlds start to evolve when citizens participate, to deliver future realities.
+The world system is built on top of a web3 rule system, anchored in the current state.
+Worlds evolve  citizens participate, to deliver future realities.
 Web3 Worlds Vision introduces multiple plausible worlds and their evolution from 2022 to 2070. <br><br>

 Each world produces multiple outcomes accross platforms through compelling narratives, evocative designs.